Exponential Separations in the Energy Complexity of Leader Election: Randomized Upper Bounds

-In addition to solving \ApproximateCounting, the algorithm {\sf Estimate-Network-Size}$(D)$ also solves \LeaderElection.
-Recall that by the end of the algorithm, a unique device $s$ announces its label while all other devices listen to the channel.
+In addition to solving \ApproximateCounting, the algorithm $\EstimateSize(D)$ also solves \LeaderElection.
+Notice that by the end of $\EstimateSize(D)$, a unique device $s$ announces its label while all other devices listen to the channel.

-\paragraph{Setting the checkpoints.} Similar to the lower bound proofs in the section~\ref{app-sect:randLB}, Theorem~\ref{thm-main-alg} naturally offers a time-energy tradeoff.
-We demonstrate how different choices of the checkpoints $D$ give rise to different time and energy cost.
-The first checkpoint $d_1$ is always chosen as a large enough constant so as to meet the three conditions: $d_{i+1} \geq \gamma{d_i}$, $\sum_{k=d_1}^\infty 1/\sqrt{2^k} \leq 1$, and $\sqrt{2^{d_1}} \geq 100$.
-In the subsequent discussion we only focus on defining $d_{i}$ inductively based on $d_{i-1}$.
+\paragraph{Setting the Checkpoints.} Lemma~\ref{thm-main-alg} naturally offers a time-energy tradeoff.
+We demonstrate how different choices of the checkpoints $D$ give rise to different runtime and energy cost specified in Table~\ref{table:time-energy-intro}.
+For the base case, the first checkpoint $d_1$ is always chosen as a large enough constant so as to meet the three conditions: $d_{i+1} \geq \gamma{d_i}$, $\sum_{k=d_1}^\infty 1/\sqrt{2^k} \leq 1$, and $\sqrt{2^{d_1}} \geq 100$.
+In subsequent discussion we only focus on how we define $d_{i}$ inductively.